We actively support the following Bay Area community service organizations:

 The Margaret J. Kemp Camp for Girls

 Opened in the fall of 2006, the Margaret J. Kemp Camp for Girls houses young women of San Mateo County between the ages of 13 and 18 who are facing current criminal charges, and are suffering from substance abuse and mental health problems.
 Active in, and greatly supportive of, the development of the camp’s library, our firm donated funds for the purchase of academic and core reference books.
-Amanda L. Riddle, is also a member of the inaugural class of mentors for the residents of the camp.
+Amanda L. Riddle is a member of the inaugural class of mentors for the residents of the camp.

 The Millbrae Landslide Foundation